 Hot flashes are the

 Hot flashes cause a person to flush and feel hot.
 They can interfere with sleep and cause sweating.
 Some people also have chills.

 Hot flashes are most likely to occur in the year before menopause.
 They usually become less frequent after menopause but can continue for another

 Hormone replacement medications and other prescription drugs, such as antidepressants,

 A range of strategies can help get relief from hot flashes, including some lifestyle tips, such as

-Identifying trigger points and avoiding them
+Identifying triggers and avoiding them

-Carrying cool water at all times
+Carrying cool water

 Staying hydrated may also help steady body temperatures.